socksy/RPM_adMatchLib/README.md

 ```

 #### Channel Constraints
-A constraint is represetented as a tuple of a string and a string list as shown below .
+A constraint is represented as a tuple of a constraint type and a string list as shown below .
 And a channel can have multiple such constraints.
-The first string represents on which attribute the constraint has to be applied and the list can be passed on to the predicate to validate the constraint.
+The constraint type represents on which attribute the constraint has to be applied and the list can be passed on to the predicate to validate the constraint.

 ```fsharp
 type ConstraintType = LanguageConstraint | PreferenceConstraint | MaxViewConstraint